 The Legend of the Morning Glory

 According to legend, there once lived a beautiful princess who loved flowers.
-She visited the garden every morning, but as the sun rose high in the sky she was overcome by the heat and had to return inside.
-Because the flowers bloomed when the sun was high in the sky, the poor princess never got to enjoy their beauty.
+She visited the garden every morning, but being delicate in nature when the sun rose high in the sky she was overcome by the heat and had to return inside.
+Because all the flowers bloomed when the sun was high in the sky, the poor princess never got to enjoy their beauty.
 One day, as she entered the palace she began to cry as it broke her heart to leave before seeing the beautiful flowers in bloom.
-As her tears fell upon the earth, they magically turned to seeds where the took root and began to grow.
-One bright morning the princess was greeted with beautiful morning glories in full bloom long before the sun roe high in the sky.
-To this day, the morning glory blooms at dawn and shrivels and close when the sun reaches high in the sky.
+As her tears fell upon the earth, they magically turned to seeds where they took root and began to grow.
+One bright morning the princess was greeted with beautiful morning glories in full bloom long before the sun rose high in the sky.
+To this day, the morning glory blooms at dawn and shrivels and closes under the mid-day sun.

 The Origin of the Morning Glory